hnordquist/INCC6/readme.txt

 KNOWN ISSUES:

 Many dialogs and features from INCC 5.* are not fully implemented e.g.
-   Reanalysis, Holdup acquire, Glovebox entry, the Measurement, Verification and Holdup Summary reports, the Plot features, Deming integration, Collar item data entry, Collar acquire and Poison Rod details, integrated help.
+   Reanalysis, Holdup and glovebox features, the Plot features, Deming integration, Collar item data entry,
+   Collar acquire and Poison Rod details, integrated help.

 MCA-527 list mode file processing is implemented, but live data collection support is not.

-This is beta release software, and issues and missing features are known to exist.
+This is beta release software; issues and missing features are known to exist.

 CONTACT: